euphorie/osha.oiradoc/docs/manuals/editor2.rst

 * **Enable certificates**:
     If this option is checked, your users will be able to obtain an official certificate of completion once they reach the threshold defined below.
+    Before you enable certificates, please talk to the OiRA team at EU-OSHA, because you will have to define the fields that need to be filled by end-users in the certificate.

 * **Certificate initial threshold (in percent)**
     If "Enable certificates" is checked, add a number here.
 After a session completion rate is greater than this limit, the user will be informed about the possibility to earn a certificate.